syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Xamarin.md

 </table>

 Compile and execute the application.
 Now this application **opens and saves a Word document**.

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Read-and-Save-document/Open-and-save-Word-document/Xamarin).

 By executing the program, you will get the **Word document** as follows.